About AMOCatlas

 • MOVE (16°N) - Tropical Atlantic monitoring, west of the Mid-Atlantic Ridge

-• OSNAP (Subpolar) - Covers the subpolar North Atlantic
+• OSNAP (Subpolar North Atlantic) - Overturning in the subpolar North Atlantic

 • SAMBA (34.5°S) - South Atlantic monitoring

-• FBC - Faroe Bank Channel overflow transport monitoring
+• FBC (Faroe Bank Channel) - Faroe Bank Channel overflow transport

 • Arctic Gateway - Pan-Arctic gateway transports